BlankParenthesis/pxls-rs/README.md

 - Board lifecycle management through API rather than restarts.
 - Openid support.
 - Partially transparent palette values.
+- Significant speed improvements and lower overall resource footprint

 And from a more development perspective:
 - Database migrations and a leaner database structure.
-- Smaller server scope (no need to worry about serving client files).
+- ~~Smaller server scope (no need to worry about serving client files).~~ *Pxls now shares this benefit.*
 - A more sane and consistent API.